Towards Understanding Learning in Neural Networks with Linear Teachers: Weight Clustering and Linear Separation

 As shown in \figref{fig:intro fig}, learning with SGD can result in a linear decision boundary, despite the existence of zero-loss solutions that are highly non-linear.
 In what follows, we provide theoeretical and empirical insights into why an approximately linear boundary is learned.

 We next show a nice property of Leaky-ReLU networks that can explain why they converge to linear decision boundaries.
-Assume that a learned network in \eqref{eq:network} is such that all of its $w$-neurons form a ball of ``small'' radius (i.e., they are well clustered) and likewise all the $u$-neurons (see \figref{fig:Clusterization fig} for a simulation that shows such a case).
+Assume that a learned network in \eqref{eq:network} is such that all of its $\vw$ neurons form a ball of ``small'' radius (i.e., they are well clustered) and likewise all the $\vu$ neurons (see \figref{fig:intro fig} and \figref{fig:Clusterization fig} for simulations that show such a case).
 Then, as we show in Theorem \ref{thm:difference between clustered leaky ReLus}, this implies that the resulting decision boundary will be approximately linear.
-Later, we will give further empirical and theoretical support that learned networks indeed have this clustering structure, and together with Theorem \ref{thm:difference between clustered leaky ReLus} this explains the approximate linearity.
+Later, we give further empirical and theoretical support that learned networks indeed have this clustering structure, and together with Theorem \ref{thm:difference between clustered leaky ReLus} this explains the approximate linearity.

 Consider the network in \eqref{eq:network}.
 Denote $\overline{\vw} = \frac{1}{k}{\sum_{i=1}^k \wvec{i}}$ and $\overline{\vu} = \frac{1}{k}{\sum_{i=1}^k \uvec{i}}$.
 Also, let $\clustrad$ denote the maximum radius of the positive and negative weights around their averages.
 Namely: